wingeng/ldb/README.md

 </pre>

 You'll see the 'context' lines.
 The default default number of lines is half of the terminal lines.
+The upper part of the terminal will contain the output from your lua program, the lower part the source lines.

 (Note: LINES must be exported, otherwise it defaults to 24)

 # Example from emacs